Chapter 1: Dark Days Rising

 Third Person P.O.V.

-One year and five months.
+One year and four months.
 That's how long it had been since ten ordinary girls had become heroes, saving the park from the evil forces of the Disney villains.
 For the first year, the park prospered in a time of celebration.
-But in the last five months, things had started to catch the attention of the Disney characters.
+But in the last few months, things had started to catch the attention of the Disney characters.
 No sooner had the fall months started than strange things began happening in the park.
 Bad weather was a major factor, with hurricane force winds and tsunami warnings, with many of these days closing the parks.
 Then, one day, in the beginning of December, came one the worst tragedies of all.

 Though none of the guests saw who did it, a dark shadow passed over the hub of Main Street, blocking out the sun.
 When it retreated, all that was left was left of the statue of Walt Disney and Mickey Mouse was a pile of rubble.
 Once the park had been shut down, Mickey himself came on the scene.
 This was horrible, and the mouse's hands shook as workers attempted to clean up the rubble.